ljdyer/news-classifier/README.md

 [public/app.py](public/app.py)

-The UI is based around a Flask app that returns class probabilities in response to requests from the webpage to run the model on text input by the user in the text area.
+The UI is based around a Flask app that returns class probabilities in response to requests from the webpage to run the model on text input entered into the text area by the user.

 ## Credits